From Statistics Explained

 High-tech statistics uses various other domains and sources mainly within Eurostat's official statistics (CIS, COMEXT, HRST, LFS, SBS, SES, PATSTAT and R & D).
 Its coverage and availability is therefore dependent on these other primary sources.

-The sectoral approach is an aggregation of manufacturing industries according to technological intensity (R & D expenditure/value added) and based on the Statistical classification of economic activities in the European Community (NACE) at 2- or 3-digit level for compiling aggregates related to high-technology, medium high-technology, medium low-technology and low-technology.
+The sectoral approach is an aggregation of manufacturing industries according to technological intensity (R & D expenditure/value added) and it is based on the Statistical classification of economic activities in the European Community (NACE) at 2- or 3-digit level for compiling aggregates related to high-technology, medium high-technology, medium low-technology and low-technology.
 Services are mainly aggregated into knowledge-intensive services (KIS) and less knowledge-intensive services (LKIS) based on the share of tertiary educated persons at NACE 2-digit level.

 The aggregations in use are total Knowledge Intensive Activities (KIA) and Knowledge Intensive Activities in Business Industries (KIABI).
 Two versions are in use also for Knowledge Intensive Activities one according NACE Rev. 1.1 and one according NACE Rev. 2.
 The data in this article are according NACE Rev. 2.